pjsip/pjproject_docs/docs/source/specific-guides/build_int/ffmpeg.rst

 PJMEDIA by default supports FFMPEG version 2.8 or newer (see :issue:`1897`).
 Using older version of FFMPEG is possible, see the ticket for information.

-The instructions to install the above development packages vary.

 Android
 ^^^^^^^^^^^^^^^^^